OlZe/Functional-Chess/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://olze.github.io/Functional-Chess/chess.html)
 [![GitHub](https://img.shields.io/badge/GitHub-source-blue)](https://github.com/OlZe/Functional-Chess)

 > ⚠️🛠️ This project is a work in progress!
-As of now there are no releases of any kind.
-See the todo list below.
+While the features are complete, this project is still undergoing refactoring and documentation efforts.

 This is the game of chess implemented as a [Gleam](https://gleam.run/) library using a purely functional programming paradigm.